As Fed debates rate path, focus on jobs data stirs its own debate

-JACKSON HOLE Wyo (Reuters) - The Federal Reserve’s intensive focus on a wide range of labor market data to guide policy-making is driving a wedge between its core decision-makers and others who feel the central bank is straying from traditional guideposts.
+JACKSON HOLE, Wyo, Aug 22 (Reuters) - The Federal Reserve’s intensive focus on a wide range of labor market data to guide policy-making is driving a wedge between its core decision-makers and others who feel the central bank is straying from traditional guideposts.

 In a speech here on Friday, Fed Chair Janet Yellen gave her most detailed analysis yet of what still plagues the American labor market five years after the recession, from stagnant wages to the large number of part-time workers to those who have given up the search for work.